 Security Market Indexes

 A security market index is a means to measure the growth of value of a set of securities.
-Sometimes, an index is just an arithmetic average, but, usually, it is basically a ratio where the current index value is divided by the index value of some base year—the base market value.
-Although this value is usually measured in dollars, the dollars cancel out in the ratio, and thus, an index is usually a pure number that is some multiple of the base figure.
-Some famous indexes are the Dow Jones Industrial Index (DJIA), which is a group of 30 stocks of the largest American corporations, the Standard & Poor’s Composite 500 Index (S&P 500), which comprises about 500 stocks, and the NASDAQ Composite Index, started on February 5, 1971 with a base value of 100, comprises most of the stocks on the NASDAQ trading system, and consists of many technology companies.
+Sometimes, an index is just an arithmetic average, but, usually, it is a ratio where the current index value is divided by the index value of some base year—the base market value.
+Although this value is usually measured in dollars, the dollars cancel out in the ratio, so such an index is a pure number that is a multiple of the base figure.
+Some famous indexes are the Dow Jones Industrial Index (DJIA), which is a group of 30 stocks of the largest American corporations, the Standard & Poor's Composite 500 Index (S&P 500), which comprises about 500 stocks, and the NASDAQ Composite Index, started on February 5, 1971 with a base value of 100, comprises most of the stocks on the NASDAQ trading system, and consists of many technology companies.

 Some famous international indexes include the DAX (Germany), Hang Seng (Hong Kong), FTSE (U.K.), Nikkei (Japan), and TSX (Canada).
 Morgan Stanley Capital International (MSCI) constructs many of the leading international indexes.

 Most major stock indexes also have subindexes, which measure the growth of particular sectors.
 For instance, the NASDAQ Composite consists of the following subindexes: Bank, Biotechnology, Computer, Industrial, Insurance, Other Finance, Telecommunications, and Transportation.